MOVE Statement

 MOVE Referencing Modification

-The reference modification is used for a special purpose to move part of data from the sending item to the receiving item.
-This is mainly useful when dealing with strings, where we might want to handle only a specific part of the data item.
+It is a special-purpose MOVE that moves a portion of data from the sending item to the receiving item.
+It is mainly useful when dealing with strings, where we might want to handle only a specific part of the data.

 Syntax -